Residential red zone: Future plans

 Ex-residents of the demolished neighbourhoods along the Avon River / Ōtākaro are broadly in favour of turning their old homes into a park, with organisations such as the Avon-Ōtākaro Network lobbying to "[change] Christchurch's Avon River red zone from a place of trauma and heartache to a land of fun and natural beauty."
 The government's long-term earthquake recovery organisation, Regenerate Christchurch, developed the Ōtākaro/Avon River Corridor Regeneration Plan to make the Avon River red zone into a large park stretching from downtown Christchurch to the Avon Heathcote Estuary by the ocean.
 Such a park, at 602 ha, will be nearly four times the size of Christchurch's Hagley Park, and Regenerate Christchurch considers this vast new urban open space a unique opportunity to improve the city's parkland and natural environment.
 Researchers at Lincoln University estimate "the total annual value of benefits to Christchurch residents, savings in public health costs deriving from a recreational reserve and the value of ecosystem services in the ARRRZ [Avon River Residential Red Zone] to be approximately $94.1 million/year."
 The plan is intended to adapt to rising sea levels which are expected to flood part of the Ōtākaro/Avon River Corridor.
 The plans also acknowledge the existing Māori heritage in the area of Horseshoe Lake, an old oxbow lake of the Avon River / Ōtākaro, where there was once a Ngāi Tahu settlement.
 The plan calls for educational institutions that preserve and spread Māori culture.
 The plan was approved on 23 August 2019.

 The East Lake development, which would create an open water course along the Avon River / Ōtākaro suitable for international rowing regattas, remains under consideration as a long-term land use for the red zone.
 However, Regenerate Christchurch is doubtful of the plan for environmental reasons.

 The Waimakariri Residential Red Zone Recovery Plan seeks to rehabilitate the condemned land around the mouth of the Waimakariri River in Waimakariri District, especially in Kaiapoi.
 Proposed land uses "include new parks and reserves, walking and cycling links, a BMX track, a dog park, mixed use business areas, provision for heritage and mahinga kai activities, roads and infrastructure sites and rural activities."
-Seeking to rebrand the devastated red zone, the plan renames the condemned areas as "regeneration areas."
+Seeking to rebrand the devastated red zone, the plan renames the condemned areas as "regeneration areas".

+In February 2026 the Christchurch City Council revealed their plans for the redevelopment of the red zone between Fitzgerald Avenue and Stanmore Drive, north of the Avon River / Ōtākaro.
+The plans included "advanced nature play, walking tracks, a viewing platform, educational spaces, and ecological restoration".
+The city council expects to spend $2.5 million on the project.
+Community consultations will begin in March.